C

 Easing curves define how the animation will interpolate between the start value and the end value.
 Different easing curves might go beyond the defined range of interpolation.
 The easing curves simplify the creation of animation effects such as bounce effects, acceleration, deceleration, and cyclical animations.

-A QML object may have different easing curve for each property animation.
+A QML object may have a different easing curve for each property animation.
 There are also different parameters to control the curve, some of which are exclusive to a particular curve.
 For more information about the easing curves, visit the easing documentation.

 In addition, QML provides several other types useful for animation:

-• PauseAnimation: enables pauses during animations
+• PauseAnimation: Enables pauses during animations.

-• ScriptAction: allows JavaScript to be executed during an animation, and can be used together with StateChangeScript to reused existing scripts
+• ScriptAction: Allows JavaScript to be executed during an animation, and can be used together with StateChangeScript to reused existing scripts.

 Sharing animation instances between Transitions or Behaviors is not supported, and may lead to undefined behavior.
 In the following example, changes to the Rectangle's position will most likely not be correctly animated.